Transesophageal echocardiography in the evaluation of the left ventricle

 While quantitative methods to measure LV systolic function and ejection fraction by TEE have been described, most TEE evaluation of the LV is qualitative.
 Studies by anesthesiologists in the operating room have documented the validity of this approach for recognizing hypovolemia, the adverse effects of proximal cross-clamping of the aorta, and the influence of various anesthetic regimens on LV systolic function [1-6].
 When evaluating left ventricular function, it is important to consider the patient's overall condition.
 Volume status, sedating medications, and general anesthesia may alter both systolic and diastolic function through their effects on preload and afterload.

-Ejection fraction — Calculation of end-diastolic and end-systolic volumes by TEE using the biplane method of discs (ie, Simpson's rule) systematically underestimates LV size [7,8].
+Ejection fraction — Calculation of end-diastolic and end-systolic volumes by TEE using the biplane method of discs (ie, Simpson's rule) has generally been shown to underestimate LV size [7,8].
+However, one study was able to demonstrate a close correlation between TEE and transthoracic echocardiographic measurements of LV volumes and ejection fraction .
 A non-volumetric method has been described that accurately estimates LV ejection fraction using the descent of the mitral annulus toward the apex as an index of the shortening of the ventricular long axis .

 - Beaupre PN, Roizen MF, Cahalan MK, et al. Hemodynamic and two-dimensional transesophageal echocardiographic analysis of an anaphylactic reaction in a human.
 Anesthesiology 1984; 60:482.